nerves-project/nerves/docs/Updating Projects.md

 ### Update mix.exs aliases (old)

-IMPORTANT: If you're upgrading to Nerves v1.0, this step has been superceded.
+IMPORTANT: If you're upgrading to Nerves v1.0, this step has been superseded.

 Nerves requires that you add aliases to your project's `mix.exs` to pull in the firmware creation and compilation logic.
 Previously, you needed to know